RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0215_Choices.md

 The language will be _byte-string-first_ is such an unpostfixed string is automatically supposed to be a byte string (like in current Rexxes).

+An argument of coherence will extend the choice to other areas of the language, such as the default opening of a stream.

 An implementation can offer a choice of the two variants, for example by using an OPTIONS instruction or directive.